 Online applications for the MPH/MSN program will be accepted from November 2017 to January 2018.

-Starting in September 2014, this program permits students to obtain a dual MPH (Master of Public Health) – MSN (Master of Science in Nursing) degree.
+This program permits students to obtain a dual MPH (Master of Public Health) – MSN (Master of Science in Nursing) degree.
 Students can be admitted by the School of Population and Public Health and the School of Nursing to pursue an enriched curriculum in public health and nursing studies.

 |Program Specific Requirements||SPPH 400 Statistics for Health Research||3|